-How Do You Make Enchilada Sauce from Scratch?
+How to Make Red Enchilada Sauce from Scratch

-I first shared the recipe for homemade red enchilada sauce in my Cheesy Chicken Enchiladas recipe and honest to goodness I think about it at least once a week.
-All you have to do is saute flour (I use gluten free flour) and warming herbs and spices including chili powder, cumin, and oregano in a little bit of vegetable oil before stirring in tomato paste which adds body and depth of flavor.
+To make homemade red enchilada sauce, all you have to do is saute flour (I use gluten free flour) and herbs and spices including chili powder, cumin, and oregano in a little bit of vegetable oil before stirring in tomato paste which adds body and depth of flavor.
 Chicken broth is whisked in then simmered until the sauce is thick and luscious.

 Tips for Making This Recipe